YahiaElTai/ms-commerce/docs/TERRAFORM_OVERVIEW.md

 # Terraform Overview

 This repository contains a Terraform project for managing infrastructure provisioning on Google Cloud Platform (GCP).
-The infrastructure is designed to support two distinct environments: `staging` and `production`.
+The infrastructure is designed to support two distinct environments: `gcp-staging-eu` and `gcp-production-eu`.
 Each environment is deployed within a dedicated GCP project to ensure separation of concerns and promote best practices for managing infrastructure.

 ## Remote State Management

-Terraform's remote state is stored in a Google Cloud Storage (GCS) bucket in the production environment.
+Terraform's remote state is stored in a Google Cloud Storage (GCS) bucket in the `gcp-production-eu` environment.
 The bucket is called `ms-commerce-ops-terraform-state` which has a prefix for each environment, currently:

 ```
 -> ms-commerce-ops-terraform-state